Serge synthesizer: (1973)

 The Negative and Positive Slews, were able to function as envelope followers, crude low pass filters, modulating waveforms, subharmonic generators, and audio oscillators.
 The Programmer served as the performance interface, being a manually controllable sequencer.
 It could be patched to the (pulse) sequencer - in some early systems they were hard-wired together.
 These systems were essentially DIY.

 (1974/5)

 Serge set up SMMS in 1974 and set about extending and upgrading the range.
-Systems would contain first and second generations modules, and built or DIY.
+Systems would contain first and second generations modules, and could be factory built or DIY.
 The second generation of modules included: